| 6.3.2 Buried (or layered): [See Figure (d)] The rhizome is buried in a damp place, horizontally or

 plants growth is slowest.
 However, it is possible to harvest at. any time

-vii ) Damaged culms, debris and cut branches which may
+except when new shoots are developing (Storey, 1988a). vii ) Damaged culms, debris and cut branches which may

 have become infested with shoot-boring moths (family: Pareuplexia),